Diversity and Inclusion

 Roller assembly guidance

-The Business Service Group, which belongs to the Shiga Works, regularly recruits people with disabilities in cooperation with the Public Employment Security Office, employment advisors, and school personnel, etc. We have established our own training programs to develop human resources so that each individual can demonstrate his or her capabilities and continue to work in a rewarding way.
-By assessing aptitude through practical training over a period of about five years after entering the Company, and by improving job skills in stages, we generate human resources who can play an active role in manufacturing and other fields in each of our business units.
+The Business Service Group, which belongs to Shiga Works, regularly recruits people with disabilities in cooperation with the Public Employment Security Office, employment advisors, and school personnel, etc. We have established our own training programs to develop human resources so that each individual can demonstrate his or her capabilities and continue to work in a rewarding way.
+By assessing aptitude through practical training over a period of about five years after entering the company, and by improving job skills in stages, we generate human resources who can play an active role in manufacturing and other fields in each of our business units.

 Further, since 2019, we have been developing a rewarding work environment for employees with disabilities at the Work Happiness Farm in Kasugai City, Aichi Prefecture.